vkyamini/Generate-readmeFile/README2.md

   - [Question](#Question)

   ## Description
-  Enabling all users to create a Readme File by just entering the details in command line
+  Enabling all the users to generate a readme file just by giving details in command line

   ## Contributing
   NA